 Above: Arthur French.
 Image courtesy of the Library of Congress

 Upon the death of his father in 1913, Arthur purchased his way out of the US Army and, as the 5th Baron de Freyne returned to the UK.
 The sudden re-emergence of Arthur led, inevitably, to the humble origins of his wife being reported in the newspapers.
+It also seems that Arthur's fleeing to the USA (as a result of being denied funds by his father) resulted in Annabel commencing divorce proceedings against him.

 Above: Annabel French (Lady de Freyne).
 Image courtesy of the Library of Congress